CONABIO/sipecam_points/aws_zendro_deployment.md

-Instance in AWS: `m5.xlarge` and 250 gb of storage.
+Instance in AWS: `m5.xlarge` and 250 gb of storage in Ubuntu 20.04.

 Next bash script helps to tag the instance and install tools such as docker, docker-compose